virajkadam/php-search-all-database/README.md

 # PHP Search All Database
-With this code, you can search entire database,By narrowing down the Tables &amp; Column to search in.
+With this code, you can search entire database, by narrowing down the tables &amp; column to search in.
 Giving the flexibility to developer and efficiency to execute faster searches by lowering down the traversing nodes.<br/>
 <li>Sample, Easy & Efficient searching.</li>
 <li>User friendly - pass parameters and get started</li>

 # Usage

-## Here's how to use the function:
+## How to use:

 Assign `keyword to search` to varible `$search_keyword`
 ```php